Jakob-Lovato/RStudio-macOS-icon/README.md

 # RStudio-macOS-icon
-Custom icon for RStudio to match macOS icon design
+Custom icon for RStudio to match macOS icon design made in Figma.

 A replacement icon for RStudio to match the icon design theme on macOS.
-Created using Figma.

 Preview of icon: